Your Social Insurance Number: A Shared Responsibility! Protect it! Safeguard it!

 - Inform your bank and creditors by phone and in writing about any irregularities.

 In situations when you suspect someone else is using your SIN to work, you will also need to provide the following documents to Service Canada:

 - Relevant copies of Tax information Slips showing all employers: You must first request copies of all tax slips from the Canada Revenue Agency (CRA) called T4 Statement of remuneration paid, which were issued in your name and SIN during the period of time the suspected fraud would have been committed.

 - A clear photograph of yourself to make it easier for Service Canada officials to confirm with employers for whom you did not work.

 - A list of your home addresses over the last 10 years.

-- letters from creditors confirming that someone else has used your name and SIN to apply for credit (these letters must include both your name and SIN, and must state that you are not responsible for any purchases made fraudulently using your information).
+- Copies of any credit application forms filled in by someone else using your SIN (these application forms must show both your name and your SIN) or a letter from a creditor confirming that someone else has used your name and SIN to apply for credit (these documents must include both your name and SIN, and must state that you are not responsible for any purchases made fraudulently using your information).